Prometheus (tree)

 Prometheus (recorded as WPN-114) was the world's oldest known non-clonal organism, a Great Basin bristlecone pine (Pinus longaeva) tree growing near the tree line on Wheeler Peak in eastern Nevada, United States.
-The tree, which was at least 4,862 years old and possibly more than 5,000, was cut down in 1964 by a graduate student and United States Forest Service personnel for research purposes.
-Those involved did not know of its world-record age before the cutting, and the circumstances and decision-making process remains controversial.
+The tree was at least 4,862 years old and possibly more than 5,000.
+It was cut down in 1964 by a graduate student and United States Forest Service personnel for research purposes.
+Those involved did not know of its world-record age before the cutting, and the circumstances and decision-making process remain controversial.

 The tree's name refers to the mythological figure Prometheus, who stole fire from the gods and gave it to man.
 The designation WPN-114 was given by the original researcher, Donald Rusk Currey, and means it was the 114th tree he sampled in his research in Nevada's White Pine County.